AquaStrauss/Gyro-Bot/README.md

 - $rewards 'bag value' : Math the rewards in different periods with the bag indicated.

+Added a schedule command :

+- $newSchedule 'Name, desc, date(year, month, day hour, minute)' : Create a new schedule
+  - e.g. : $newSchedule NameTest DescTest 2021 12 09 19 00

+- $until 'schedule name' : Give you a countdown of the selected schedule

 Think to modify the config file to add the api key of Discord and Moralis.